 Before you set up Australia payroll, take a look at the country’s taxation laws.

 Australia operates under a Pay as You Go system similar to Great Britain’s policy.
 Employers must withhold employee taxes, which should be paid to the government.
-Businesses are also required to present employees with a payslip within one working day of getting paid.
+Companies are also required to present employees with a payslip within one working day of getting paid.

 You could potentially pay payroll taxes on benefits and superannuation — Australia’s retirement fund — in addition to wages.
 Every state levies their own payroll tax, so the percentage varies by location.
 Employers must also give 9.5% of employees’ gross salary to superannuation on a quarterly basis for employees making more than AUD$450 a month.